zacw-243L/JPTT-NYP-SMART-Water-meter-POC/README.md

 ### Notes
 1. Kerlink WirnetTM iFemtoCell-evolution LoRaWAN® Indoor Gateway for the Internet of Things has been setup already just use the Password above.
+2. Kerlink WirnetTM iFemtoCell-evolution LoRaWAN® Indoor Gateway for the Internet of Things has Basic Station Packet Forwarder already there is no need to reinstall